threefoldtech/zinit/docs/readme.md

 A runit replacement

 USAGE:
-    zinit [SUBCOMMAND]
+    zinit [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
+    -d, --debug      run in debug mode
     -h, --help       Prints help information
     -V, --version    Prints version information

+OPTIONS:
+    -s, --socket <SOCKET>    path to unix socket [default: /var/run/zinit.sock]

 SUBCOMMANDS:
-    forget     forget a service. you can only forget a stopped service help       Prints this message or the help of the given subcommand(s) init       run in init mode, start and maintain configured services kill       send a signal to a running service. list       quick view of current known services and their status log        view services logs from zinit ring buffer monitor    start monitoring a service. configuration is loaded from server config directory start      start service. has no effect if the service is already running status     show detailed service status
+    forget      forget a service. you can only forget a stopped service help        Prints this message or the help of the given subcommand(s) init        run in init mode, start and maintain configured services kill        send a signal to a running service. list        quick view of current known services and their status log         view services logs from zinit ring buffer monitor     start monitoring a service. configuration is loaded from server config directory reboot      stop all services and reboot
+    restart     restart service.
+    shutdown    stop all services and power off start       start service. has no effect if the service is already running status      show detailed service status
     stop        stop service
-    restart    restart a running service

 ```